ShishirKumar93/ashrae_energy_prediction/README.md

 `presentation.pdf` : a copy of the presentation that we gave in class

 Thanks to Prof. [Brian Spiering](https://github.com/brianspiering) for his guidance and support on this school project.
-Also, thanks to my teammates [Ash Jha](https://github.com/ash-jha) and [Samarth Inani](https://github.com/samarthinani94) for helping me in this project.
+Also, thanks to my teammates [Ash Jha](https://github.com/ash-jha) and [Samarth Inani](https://github.com/samarthinani94) for their contribution in this project.